OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ```

 17. Start Quartus Signal Tap GUI, connect to target, load stp file by navigating to
 $OPAE_PLATFORM_ROOT/hw/lib/build/syn/syn_top/ .
 The Quartus Signal Tap must be the same version of Quartus used to compile the host_chan_mmio.gbs.
-Quartus  22.3 Pro is used in the steps below:
+Quartus Prime Pro ®  22.3 Pro is used in the steps below:

 ```sh
 cd $OPAE_PLATFORM_ROOT/hw/lib/build/syn/syn_top/